-- 2.16 In reaching our draft conclusions we have considered: - 2.16.1 submissions received on the proposed focus areas; - 2.16.2 Fonterra's reasons paper in support of the base milk price calculation for the 2020/21 season;18 and - 2.16.3 additional models and documentation that Fonterra provided to us in confidence during our review which show the application of the assumptions, inputs and processes used by Fonterra in the base milk price calculation.19
+- 2.15 In reaching our conclusions for this year's calculation review we considered: - 2.15.1 submissions received on our draft report;19 - 2.15.2 submissions received on the CEPA advice on the dairy asset beta and specific risk premium;20 - 2.15.3 submissions received on the proposed focus areas for this year's review;21 - 2.15.4 Fonterra's reasons paper in support of the base milk price calculation for the 2020/21 season;22 and - 2.15.5 additional models and documentation that Fonterra provided to us in confidence during our review which show the application of the assumptions, inputs and processes used by Fonterra in the base milk price calculation.23 - 2.16 Where stakeholders raised points in submissions relevant to the focus areas in this year's review, we have addressed these points in Chapter 3, where appropriate.
+In Appendix A we provide a summary of, and responses to, other matters raised in submissions.